-In Nagios Configurations, an exclamation mark ! is used as an argument separator.
-If you use this in a password, then the password will be split, and it will change the amount of arguments being presented to the monitoring engine.
+In Nagios Configurations an exclamation mark "!"
+Is used as an argument separator.
+If you used this in a password, then the password will be split, and it will change the number of arguments being presented to the monitoring engine.

 The following KB article explains special characters in more detail and should be taken into consideration with user macros: